google/fonts/ofl/lilex/upstream_info.md

 # Investigation Report: Lilex

-**Model**: Claude Opus 4.6
+**Model**: Claude Opus 4.7 (1M context)
-**Date**: 2026-03-03
+**Date**: 2026-04-24
 **Family**: Lilex
 **Slug**: lilex
 **Directory**: ofl/lilex

 ## Summary

 Lilex is a monospace font family with variable weight (100-700) in both upright and italic styles.
 It was onboarded to Google Fonts in November 2025 via PR #9975.
-The METADATA.pb has a complete source block with repository URL and commit hash.
-However, the `config_yaml` field currently points to a path (`sources/Lilex/config.yaml`) that does not exist at the referenced commit -- the correct path at that commit was `sources/config.yaml`.
+The METADATA.pb had a complete source block with repository URL and commit hash, but the `config_yaml` field pointed to a path (`sources/Lilex/config.yaml`) that did not exist at the referenced commit.
+The field was corrected to `sources/config.yaml`, which is the path that exists at the pinned commit and is a valid gftools-builder config.

+Surfaced via fontc_crater's `results/failed_repos.json` (category: "no config file was found").
+The upstream target-resolution failure would block Lilex from being included in crater's latest run.
+Once google-fonts-sources regenerates `targets.json`, Lilex should move from failed_repos to a successful target.

 ## Source Block Status

 **Has source block**: Yes
-**Status**: needs_correction (config_yaml path incorrect for referenced commit)
+**Status**: complete (config_yaml path corrected to match pinned commit)

 ## Repository Information

 - **Repository URL**: https://github.com/mishamyrt/Lilex
 - **Branch**: master
-- **Cached at**: upstream_repos/fontc_crater_cache/mishamyrt/Lilex
 - **Repository is clean**: Yes
 - **Default branch**: master